mmokhtar761/MVM_Medical_Vending_Machine/README.md

 6. The array of orders is finally sent to the PIC microcontroller with UART protocol.
 ----------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------
+## PIC
-/**PIC**/ // Written from scratch (MPLAB XC8)
+Written from scratch (MPLAB XC8)
-1- PIC represents the main brain of the machine that moves its actuators and processes the data to deliver the needed materials.
+1. PIC represents the main brain of the machine that moves its actuators and processes the data to deliver the needed materials.
-2- The software used is built on the main loop software architecture.
+2. The software used is built on the main loop software architecture.
 OS wasn’t needed as the tasks are sequential and no need for concurrent actions.
 ----------------------------------------------------------------------------------------------------------------------------
-Software components:
+### Software components:

 •	MCAL
   o	DIO
   o	UART
   o	ADC
   o	External interrupt

 •	HAL
   o	Stepper controller
   o	LCD

 •	APP
   o	The main loop app (as illustrated)

 ----------------------------------------------------------------------------------------------------------------------------
 Each software components (say X) have the following files:
 -	X_prog.c: contains the function definitions.